IST263/fall2019m004/docs/projects/individual.md

 Semantic markup ensure search engines and bots can parse through your site content and identify imporant block.
 In this phase you are required to

-- Create skeleton html pages with proper file names
+- Create skeleton html pages with proper file names (1 point)
-- Include content in pages and markup using appropriate tags
+- Include content in pages and markup using appropriate tags (3 points)
-- Verify the validity of HTML using [W3C Validator](https://validator.w3.org/)
+- Verify the validity of HTML using [W3C Validator](https://validator.w3.org/) (1 point)

 ### v2 using Basic CSS ###